itsMattShull/nuxt-starter-kit-v3/README.md

      PRIMARY KEY (ID)
 );
 ```
+- In Ngnix, forward all non-www traffic to www

 When a change is made and you want to publish the changes to the server, use terminal to ssh into the digitalocean server and using the following command `cd /var/www/{NAME_OF_APP} && git pull origin main && npm install && npm run --silent build && pm2 restart 0`